Skip to Main Content

 Activity Note

-Walking approx. 2 miles throughout the day; gentle pace.
+Walking about 2 miles throughout the day; gentle pace.
 Short transfers via taxis.
 Shoes will need to be removed to enter some of the attractions today.

 Breakfast: